Ko11e/Save_the_egg/README.md

 This results in the collision force being
 $$F = {2mgh \over h_{egg}} \ . $$

-As you can see, there are a lot of assumptions involved, which leads to further complexity if the force reduction is to be calculated correctly.
+As you can see, there are a lot of assumptions involved, which leads to further complexity if the force reduction for the materials is to be calculated correctly.

 The force that can be applied to the egg before it breaks is taken from a YouTube video, see [Cedits](#credits).

+As the user can drop the egg more than once, two important functions are added to make the game more challenging.
+The first removes the protective material from the list that the user has already used, and the second reduces the egg's force limit depending on the amount of force in the impact it has already taken.

 ## Google Sheets
 I created a Google Sheets document to storage the materials that can be used to protect an egg and their consequences on harder levels of a game.
 The document also contains the events that can occur on the hardest level.
 In addition, there's a leaderboard for the three difficulty levels where users can enter their names if they achieve a high score.
 The document is only editable by me, but you can view it using the link I provided. **[here](https://docs.google.com/spreadsheets/d/1SLiWQUgkEJjnfCm5Y_rsjwojI7-m6nipCWDagON4oKk/edit?usp=sharing)**